 Introduction to mv command in Linux

-The mv command termed as “Move”, which is a command-line utility to move files or directories from source to target.
-It supports the moving of a single file, multiple files, and directories.
-It is very similar to copy command (cp), used for copying and remove command (rm), used for deleting.
-The only difference is that move command has features of both commands for renaming and moving of files.
+The mv command is termed as “Move,” which is a command-line utility to move files or directories from source to target.
+It supports moving a single file, multiple files, and directories.
+It is very similar to copy command (cp), used for copying, and the remove command (rm), used for deleting.
+The only difference is that the move command has features of both commands for renaming and moving files.

 Prerequistive

-To run move command (mv), to move a file or directory we must need to have to write permission on the source and destination else we will receive an error of permission denied.
+To run the move command (mv) to move a file or directory, we must write permission on the source and destination; otherwise, we will receive an error of permission denied.

 Syntax